francescm/propersso/README.md

     rails g migration AddShibsessionToSession shib_session:string
     rake db:migrate

+In order to manipulate Session table you need a stud model:

+    rails g model session --no-migration

 When you create the session in the auth controller, take care to populate
 ```shib_session``` column.